mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

   STGUIADDRESS = ""
 ```

-Putting it all together, my `fly.toml` file looks like this:
+Putting it all together, my `fly.toml` file looked like this:

 ```toml
 app = "syncthing-mtlynch"